plashchynski/vigi/docs/configuration.md

 `--inference-device` — "cuda" or "cpu".
 By default it detects automatically if GPU is available.
 If not, it uses CPU.

+`--http-basic-username` — Username for HTTP Basic Authentication for the web console.

+`--http-basic-password` — Password for HTTP Basic Authentication for the web console.

+`--http-basic-hashed-password` — Hashed password for HTTP Basic Authentication for the web console.
+This is a more secure way to store the password in the configuration file.
+Use `scripts/generate_password.py` to generate the hashed password.

 ## Configuration file